 The effects of static and ballistic stretching on delayed onset muscle soreness and creatine kinase

-One article on PainSci cites Smith 1993: Quite a Stretch
+One page on PainSci cites Smith 1993: Quite a Stretch

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.